n-tardieu/grow-up-api-with-node/README.md

 # grow-up-api

-Project Name: PlantHugger API
+Project Name: GrowUp API

 Description:

-PlantHugger API is a simple yet powerful solution for plant owners to never miss watering their plants again.
+GrowUp API is a simple yet powerful solution for plant owners to never miss watering their plants again.
 It provides a convenient way to manage plant watering schedules, sends automated reminders, and offers customization options, making it easy for users to keep their plants healthy and thriving.

 Key Features:
 - Plant management: Users can register their plants with details such as plant name, recommended watering frequency, and last watering date.